 The name of this SDB is M.A.S.
 Moving and Associated Services, Inc. (M.A.S.).
-Under this subcontract, M.A.S. provides CFY with all ocal shipping services for the broadband-ready Home Learning Centers in the Los Angeles area.
+Under this subcontract, M.A.S. provides CFY with all local shipping services for the broadband-ready Home Learning Centers in the Los Angeles area.

-8. Please describe any best practices / lessons learned that can be shared with other similar BTOP projects (900 words or less).

-CFY has developed some important best practices through this project, including:
+- 8. Please describe any best practices / lessons learned that can be shared with other similar BTOP projects (900 words or less). - CFY has developed some important best practices through this project, including: - 1.
+Multi-pronged Family Outreach

-Robust Family Outreach

-CFY conducts multi-pronged outreach in order to orient educators, students and families to the program and to ensure high levels of family attendance at the Family Learning Workshops.
-As a result, CFY is achieving more than 85% attendance rates among 6th grade students served.
-Specific steps include (A) Detailed kick-off meeting with school project implementation team, (B) Outreach documents and project management web tool for outreach collaboration with school implementation team, (C) In-class student training, and (D) Teacher Learning Workshops to enable teachers to motivate students.
+CFY has developed and refined a set of outreach tools and practices in order to orient educators, students and families to the program and to ensure high levels of family attendance at the Family Learning Workshops.
+These steps include (A) kick-off meeting with school project implementation team, (B) CFY outreach documents and project management web tool for outreach collaboration with school implementation team, (C) in-class student training to encourage students to talk with their family about digital learning and the Family Learning Workshops, and (D) specially designed Teacher Learning Workshops to enable teachers to motivate students.